This series of articles about credit cards, points and miles, and budgeting for travel is brought to you in partnership with The Points Guy.

 The Capital One Venture Rewards Credit Card has a $95 annual fee and offers a more simplified reward structure than the Sapphire Preferred.
 Cardholders earn 5X miles on Capital One Travel bookings and 2X miles on all other spending.
 This flat earning structure works great if most of your spending falls outside of the Sapphire Preferred’s bonus categories.

-The Capital One Venture also offers a higher welcome bonus than the Sapphire Preferred: 75,000 miles after spending $4,000 within three months of account opening.
-The card’s $95 annual fee is partially offset by a $100 TSA PreCheck/Global Entry application fee credit issued every four years.
+The Capital One Venture also offers a higher welcome bonus than the Sapphire Preferred: Earn 75,000 bonus miles after spending $4,000 on purchases in the first three months after opening an account.
+The card’s $95 annual fee is partially offset by a $120 TSA PreCheck/Global Entry application fee credit issued every four years.

 The Capital One Venture is a good option if you want a simple rewards structure and a high welcome bonus.
 However, the Sapphire Preferred is a better option if you prefer a card with comprehensive travel protections and mostly domestic transfer partners.